MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/prometheus-remote-write-virtual-machines.md

 - Azure Virtual Machine Scale Sets
 - Azure Kubernetes Service (AKS)

-To set up remote write for Azure-managed resources, see [Remote write using user-assigned managed identity](#remote-write-using-user-assigned-managed-identity-authentication) later in this article.
+To set up remote write for Azure-managed resources, see [Remote write using user-assigned managed identity authentication](#remote-write-using-user-assigned-managed-identity-authentication) later in this article.

 ### Virtual machines and Kubernetes clusters running in non-Azure environments

 If you have virtual machines or a Kubernetes cluster in non-Azure environments, or you onboarded to Azure Arc, install self-managed Prometheus and configure remote write by using Microsoft Entra application authentication.
 For more information, see [Remote write using Microsoft Entra application authentication](#remote-write-using-microsoft-entra-application-authentication) later in this article.

-Onboarding to Azure Arc-enabled servers enables you to manage and configure non-Azure virtual machines in Azure.
+Onboarding to Azure Arc-enabled servers allows you to manage and configure non-Azure virtual machines in Azure.
 For more information, see [Azure Arc-enabled servers](/azure/azure-arc/servers/overview) and [Azure Arc-enabled Kubernetes](/azure/azure-arc/kubernetes/overview).
-Azure Arc-enabled servers support only Microsoft Entra ID authentication.
+Azure Arc-enabled servers support only Microsoft Entra authentication.

 > [!NOTE]
 > System-assigned managed identities aren't supported for remote write to Azure Monitor workspaces.
 Use a user-assigned managed identity or Microsoft Entra application authentication.